sujatann/M2-EmbSys/Project/README.md

 # 2.Requirements.
 ## There are mainly two types of requirements;
-1.High level requirements.
+1. High level requirements.

-2.Low level requirements.
+2. Low level requirements.

 * Though both the types of requirements are more or less depended on each other while functioning, according to the need and  usage they are termed as high and low level requirements.